Deep Single Image Camera Calibration by Heatmap Regression to Recover Fisheye Images Under Manhattan World Assumption: Abstract

 \section{Abstract}

-In orthogonal world coordinates, a Manhattan world lying along cuboid buildings is widely useful for various computer vision tasks.
-However, the Manhattan world has much room for improvement because the origin of pan angles from an image is arbitrary, that is, four-fold rotational symmetric ambiguity of pan angles.
-To address this problem, we propose a definition for the pan-angle origin based on the directions of the roads with respect to a camera and the direction of travel.
-We propose a learning-based calibration method that uses heatmap regression to remove the ambiguity by each direction of labeled image coordinates, similar to pose estimation keypoints.
-Simultaneously, our two-branched network recovers the rotation and removes fisheye distortion from a general scene image.
-To alleviate the lack of vanishing points in images, we introduce auxiliary diagonal points that have the optimal 3D arrangement of spatial uniformity.
+A Manhattan world lying along cuboid buildings is useful for camera angle estimation.
+However, accurate and robust angle estimation from fisheye images in the Manhattan world has remained an open challenge because general scene images tend to lack constraints such as lines, arcs, and vanishing points.
+To achieve higher accuracy and robustness, we propose a learning-based calibration method that uses heatmap regression, which is similar to pose estimation using keypoints, to detect the directions of labeled image coordinates.
+Simultaneously, our two estimators recover the rotation and remove fisheye distortion by remapping from a general scene image.
+Without considering vanishing-point constraints, we find that additional points for learning-based methods can be defined.
+To compensate for the lack of vanishing points in images, we introduce auxiliary diagonal points that have the optimal 3D arrangement of spatial uniformity.
 Extensive experiments demonstrated that our method outperforms conventional methods on large-scale datasets and with off-the-shelf cameras.

+\begin{textblock}{12.9}(1.33,14.8) \copyright 2024 IEEE.
+Personal use of this material is permitted.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.
+The DOI of this paper is \url{https://doi.org/10.1109/CVPR52733.2024.01129}. \end{textblock}